-The school made exceptional progress last academic year towards the objectives outlined in our strategy.
 School data shows that all children eligible for PP made significant progress last academic year and whilst the number of PP children reaching Age Related Expectations in Reading, Writing and Maths was lower than the rest of the cohort in each year group, clear progress could be demonstrated through teacher assessment, monitoring and formal assessments.

 The school continues to use Tracker+ in conjunction with Pupil Progress meetings to thoroughly analyse data and address gaps in pupils' learning.
 This gets addressed through a combination of quality first teaching and targeted interventions.
 Good use of our National Tutoring Programme funding, meant that one of our teachers received specific training around interventions.
+Teaching assistants' timetables are heavily weighted in terms of interventions.

-The long-term impact of the pandemic on the children is in terms of a lack of resilience and a lack of social and emotional intelligence.
+The longer-term impact of the pandemic on the children is in terms of a lack of resilience and a lack of social and emotional intelligence.
 This has resulted in some of our most vulnerable children receiving help with emotional regulation and the staff receiving CPD for emotional coaching and trauma informed training.

-Out of the 17 Pupil Premium children, two have complex and specific additional needs, which means that their end of year outcomes impact on the overall outcome for Pupil Premium children.
-We have also introduced Pen Profiles for our Pupil Premium children.
+Out of the 15 Pupil Premium children, three have complex and specific additional needs, and their outcomes will impact on the overall outcome for Pupil Premium children.

+Every class teacher produces Pen Profiles for their Pupil Premium children.
 These give a more detailed account of other barriers to learning that our Pupil Premium children may have.
 These factors have significantly impacted on the gap in attainment between Pupil Premium children and others.

-Teachers will continue to work alongside the SENDCO and the leadership team to ensure that progress and well-being is monitored and timely interventions are put in place to support these children to be as successful as they can be in all aspects of school life.
-When judging the impact of our Pupil Premium Strategy by academic outcome, the following needs to be considered:
+Teachers will continue to work alongside the SENCO and the leadership team to ensure that progress and well-being is monitored and timely interventions are put in place to support these children to be as successful as they can be in all aspects of school life.
+When judging the impact of our Pupil Premium Strategy by academic outcome, the following is considered: □ We have a relatively low percentage of PP children in comparison to national average; therefore, it is important to look beyond the raw data.
+Many of our disadvantaged children have complex and varied needs.

-☐ We have a relatively low percentage of PP children in comparison to national average; therefore, it is important to look beyond the raw data.
-Many of our disadvantaged children have complex and varied needs. ☐ Where our disadvantaged pupils do not have SEND, they normally attain within the expected range or above in comparison to the national average however missed school time has been seen to negatively impact this group of children and is a targeted area for improvement.
+□ Where our disadvantaged pupils do not have SEND, they normally attain within the expected range or above in comparison to the national average however missed school time has been seen to negatively impact this group of children and is still a targeted area for improvement.

-☐ Disadvantaged pupils also show increased confidence & engagement in learning as a result of targeted interventions, greater levels of support, access to extra-curricular activitie and our exceptional Forest School provision. ☐ Children leaving our school at the end of Y2 are ready for the next stage of their education in their Junior schools and for life outside school as a good citizen, who can interact with peers and self-regulate as appropriate.
+□ Disadvantaged pupils also show increased confidence & engagement in learning as a result of targeted interventions, greater levels of support, access to extra-curricular activities and our exceptional Forest School provision.

+□ Children leaving our school at the end of Y2 are ready for the next stage of their education in their Junior schools and for life outside school as a good citizen, who can interact with peers and self-regulate as appropriate.